===================================================

 achieving high standards and goals while driving winning strategies, makes

 Terry the clear choice for this role."
-Santa Clara-based Yahoo
+Santa Clara-based Yahoo announced

 last week that its earnings would narrowly beat analysts' forecasts; it